FarhanAliRaza/django-homepage/README.md

 ## Deploys

-On merges to `main`, this site gets automatically deployed to https://django-homepage.adamghill.com.
+On merges to `main`, this site gets automatically deployed to https://django-homepage.adamghill.com for stakeholders.